-- Text messaging
+- · Text messaging.

-- Automated phone calls
+- · Automated phone calls.

-- Broadcast emails to all @k-state.edu accounts
+- Broadcast emails to all @k-state.edu accounts.

-- · Police public address systems
+- Alert beacons.

-- · Tornado warning sirens
+- · Tornado warning sirens.

-- Postings to the K-State website
+- Postings to k-state.edu.

+- · Digital signage.

+- · Official university social media accounts.

 K-State Alerts may be used when a dangerous condition exists on campus (e.g., active shooter, storm in process, dangerous debris from storm), when a decision to close the campus has been made or when a decision to reopen the campus following a forced closure has been made.